wuzhihao7788/yolodet-pytorch/README_en.md

 ## How To Contribute Code

-You are welcome to provide the code for YOLODet and your feedback is greatly appreciated.I will constantly improve and improve the target detection framework of the full series of YOLO based on PyTorch, and I hope more like-minded enthusiasts and practitioners can participate in and jointly maintain this project.
+You are welcome to provide the code for YOLODet and your feedback is greatly appreciated.I will constantly improve and improve the object detection framework of the full series of YOLO based on PyTorch, and I hope more like-minded enthusiasts and practitioners can participate in and jointly maintain this project.
 If you are interested in this, please contact my Gmail address :wuzhihao7788@gmail.com.
 I look forward to working with you to improve and make progress.